SixAppeal/wpi-suite-tm-docs/md/search.md

 1. At the top of the search tab is a text field where you can begin typing your desired search
     * As you type, the search tab populates with results of tasks that match your search.
 As you type more, the search results will refine
-    * The search tab will show any task whose title or description matches the search criteria.
+    * The search tab will show any task whose title, description, or assigned members matches the search criteria.
 The tasks are displayed in task cards as they would be in a stage column
+    * The tasks shown in the search results are prioritized by matching title, then description, then finally members

 1. Double click a task to open that task's edit view in the sidebar.
 You will be brought to the edit view where you can see the task's details and change information